SamuelFoc/Flat-Manager-API/README.md

     ## Basic start up

-    If you already used the guidline above, everything should be setted up properly, so the next time you want to start up the API you don't have to go through all the stuff.
-In essence you have two options:
+    After following the guideline above, everything should be set up properly.
+This will ensure that the next time you want to start up the API you don't have to read through all the stuff.
+In essence, you have two options:

     - **Production start up**